robert17/iotf-rtd/docs/index.rst

 Introduction
 ============

-Welcome to the documentation/reference material for IBM's IoT Foundation service.
+Welcome to the documentation/reference material for IBM's IoT Platform service.
 If you are looking for tutorials you can find them on developerWorks Recipes_.

 .. _Recipes: https://developer.ibm.com/recipes/